 Question 3: What distance modulus (DM) do you find?
-List the values of the Absolute Magnitude and the corresponding Apparent Magnitude which lead to this determination.
+If you used the two graphs provided with the lab, then list the values of the Absolute Magnitude and the corresponding Apparent Magnitude which lead to this determination.

 Step 2: Compute the distance